 Justice-area therapists are standing by to help you through the stress and emotional turmoil in your life.
 Living in a small quiet town does not preclude you from getting the help you need.
 It is readily available, all you must do is contact a counselor today.

-I am licensed in Illinois with 18 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, parenting issues, & anger management.
+I am licensed in Illinois with 20 years of professional work experience.
+I have experience in helping clients with stress and anxiety, family conflicts, trauma and abuse, & coping with grief and loss.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 How to find a therapist for counseling in Justice